Scroll To Top

 Here’s an exploration of the origins of LGBTQ+ History Month.

-The Genesis of a Concept
+The genesis of a concept

-In January 1994, Rodney Wilson, a history teacher from a suburban St. Louis high school, conceived the idea of a special month dedicated to LGBTQ+ history, inspired by other commemorative months like Women’s and African-American History Months.
-Wilson believed that LGBTQ+ history warranted its own spotlight to foster understanding and acceptance.
+In January 1994, Rodney Wilson, a history teacher from a suburban St. Louis high school, conceived the idea of a special month dedicated to LGBTQ+ history, inspired by other commemorative months like Women’s and Black History Months.
+Wilson believed that LGBTQ+ history also warranted its own spotlight to foster understanding and acceptance.

 The selection of October was strategic.
 Unlike June, recognized as Pride Month but falling during school vacations, October is situated within the academic calendar, facilitating educational discussions.
 Additionally, October holds historical significance for the LGBTQ+ community, marking the month of the first and second LGBT Marches on Washington in 1979 and 1987 and National Coming Out Day on October 11.